datajerk/ctf-write-ups/umdctf2021/furor/README.md

 > Ghidra did not do this for free :-)  I had to annotate all of this by hand.

 I guessed on some of the functions like `setup` and `setup2`.
 The `memset` and `read` are just what they looked like or functioned as (this isn't Linux).
-And the parameters have been renamed to reflect the text they point at.
+And the parameters have been renamed to reflect the text they point to.

 With this out of the way, it is pretty clear what is going on here, from the top down the program starts, emits `Press enter to start or e to exit...`, then prompts for input, where if then equal to `0x65` (a.k.a. `e`), then a `CR` is emitted, then it drops down to `Now exiting` and that's it.
 Otherwise more text is emitted, a buffer (`auStack`) is zeroed out, and then we are prompted for a `Password:`.